benofbrown/darksouls/DSIII_Low_Death.md

 - Cut down the bridge, and go down it.
 - Run to the *Abandoned Tomb* bonfire, light it and rest.
 - Pick up the three *Large Titanite Shards* then go in to the cave.
-- Kill the two crystal lizards for a *Twinkling Titanite* and a *Titanite Chunk*.
+- Kill the two crystal lizards for a *Twinkling Titanite* and a *Titanite Chunk*, grab the two *Large Titanite Shards* and the *Yellow Bug Pellets*.
 - Run to the *Demon Ruins* bonfire, picking up the *Shield of Want*, *Speckled Stoneplate Ring* and a *Large Titanite Shard* on the way.
 - Warp to *Firelink Shrine*.